rookyforecheck/demo/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`;
 4. Push to the branch: `git push origin my-new-feature`.

-**After your pull request is merged**, you can safely delete your branch.
+**After your pull request is merged**, you can safely delete your branch...

 ## 📝 License